 Also, X->Y means Y is functionally dependent on X.

-Q #21) When is functional dependency said to be the fully functional dependency?
+Q #21) When is functional dependency said to be the fully functional dependent?

-A functional dependency ‘A’ and ‘B’ is said to be fully functional dependent when removal of any attribute say ‘X’ from ‘A’ means the dependency does not hold anymore.
+A functional dependency ‘A’ and ‘B’ are said to be fully functional dependent when removal of any attribute say ‘X’ from ‘A’ means the dependency does not hold anymore.

-Q #22) What do you understand by E-R model?
+Q #22) What do you understand by the E-R model?

-E-R model basically shows the real world entities and their association/relations.
+The E-R model basically shows the real-world entities and their association/relations.
 Entities here represent the set of attributes in the database.

 Q #23) Define Entity, Entity type, and Entity set.

-Entity type represents a set of entities which have similar attributes.
+Entity Type represents a set of entities that have similar attributes.

 Q #25) Explain the terms ‘Attribute’ and ‘Relations’

-Ans: Attribute describes the properties or characteristics of an entity.
+Attribute is described as the properties or characteristics of an entity.
 For Example, Employee ID, Employee Name, Age, etc., can be attributes of the entity Employee.